What a system actually is

 Why more hours compound the wrong things

-Here's what actually happens when a small business owner adds more hours to a day that already isn't working: they get more of exactly what the day already contains.
+Here's what actually happens when a small business owner adds more hours to a day that already isn't working: They get more of exactly what the day already contains.

-As the pillar blog on why progress feels slow for small business owners puts it: more hours inside a broken system produces more of the wrong output.
-The system is the problem, and working harder inside it doesn't fix it.
+As it points out in this related read, Why progress feels slow for small business owners despite working harder every quarter: More hours in a broken system produces more of the wrong output.
+The system is the problem, and working harder within it doesn't fix it.

-The only way out is to work on the system — not just in it.
+The only way out is to work on the system—not just in it.

 The compounding logic of systems

 A follow-up email template that takes you 30 minutes to write will save you 10 minutes every time you use it.
-If you send that email twice a week, you recover the time spent in three weeks — and then it keeps paying back, every week, indefinitely.
+If you send that email twice a week, you recover the time spent in three weeks—and then it keeps paying back, every week, indefinitely.

 A pipeline configuration that automatically moves a lead to the next stage and creates the associated task saves you five minutes of manual work per deal.
-Across 20 active deals a month, that's nearly two hours returned — every month, without additional effort.
+Across 20 active deals a month, that's nearly two hours returned—every month, without additional effort.

 Hours are finite.
 Systems compound.
 This is the asymmetry that most small business owners miss.